Italian GP: Charles Leclerc beats Valtteri Bottas and Lewis Hamilton to end Ferrari's Monza wait

 Ferrari responded immediately, with Leclerc pitting and keeping the lead, but the 21-year-old, on harder tyres compared to Hamilton, swiftly came under sustained attack as the lead Mercedes cranked up the pressure.

-On lap 23, Hamilton attacked Leclerc on the run to the second chicane and went the outside of the Ferrari in a bid to overtake, but the 21-year-old came across and the Mercedes went across the escape road to rejoin the track.
+On lap 23, Hamilton attacked Leclerc on the run to the second chicane and went the outside of the Ferrari in a bid to overtake, but the 21-year-old came across and the Mercedes went straight on through the escape road before rejoining the track,

 Speaking to Sky F1 afterwards, Hamilton said: "It doesn't really matter what I think.
 I don't really have anything to say about it.
 We've gone over and over this multiple times and it's pointless me bringing it up.
 I avoided the collision and then just kept focusing on trying to get close again."